micheldearaujo/ExploringCovid/README.md

 Summarising, the following questions were answered: <br>
 <ol>
 <li>What are the total cases, deaths and the <i>lethallity rate</i> (percent of people who died after get infected by COVID-19) in the world?</li>
+This question can be answered by simple querying the death table and make a division of the total cases and the new deaths.

+    SELECT sum(new_cases::NUMERIC) AS "global_total_cases",
+                    sum(new_deaths::NUMERIC) AS "total_deaths",
+                    round(sum(new_deaths::NUMERIC)/sum(new_cases::NUMERIC), 2)*100 AS "global_lethallity_rate"
+    FROM "Covid19".death
+    WHERE continent IS NOT NULL;

 <li>Considering each of the continents, how many people have passed way until now (2021/07/21)?</li>

+This question can be answered using a GROUP BY operation on the continent column.
+Note that it is necessary to imply the condition that the continent must be not null, for in this table some records brings the "location" as the continent, and when it happens, the "continent" column is null.

+    SELECT "continent", sum(new_deaths::NUMERIC) AS "total_deaths"
+    FROM "Covid19".death
+    WHERE continent IS NOT NULL
+    GROUP BY continent
+    ORDER BY "total_deaths" DESC;

 <li>Until now, how much is the <i>infection rate</i> (percent of population that has been infect by COVID-19) country-wise?</li>

+    SELECT d.location AS "country",
+                    COALESCE(sum(new_deaths::NUMERIC), 0) AS "total_deaths",
+                    COALESCE(sum(new_cases::NUMERIC), 0) AS "total cases",
+                    COALESCE(sum(v.new_vaccinations::NUMERIC), 0) AS "total_vaccinations",
+                    COALESCE((sum(new_cases::NUMERIC)/avg(d.population::NUMERIC))*100, 0) AS "infection_rate"
+    FROM "Covid19".death AS d
+    JOIN "Covid19".vaccine AS v USING("location", "date")
+    WHERE d.continent IS NOT NULL
+    GROUP BY "location"
+    ORDER BY d.location;

 <li>Considering <b>Brazil</b>, what looks likes the evolution of new cases and the percent of population vaccinated?</li>

+    DROP VIEW if exists cum_vacc;
+    CREATE VIEW cum_vacc AS
+        SELECT d.continent, d.location, d.date, d.population,
+            COALESCE(v.new_vaccinations::NUMERIC, 0) AS "new_vaccinations",
+            COALESCE(d.new_deaths::NUMERIC, 0) AS "new_deaths",
+            COALESCE(d.new_cases::NUMERIC, 0) AS "new_cases",
+            COALESCE(sum(v.new_vaccinations::NUMERIC)
+                OVER (PARTITION BY d.location
+                      ORDER BY d.location, d.date), 0) AS "cumulative_vaccination"

+        FROM "Covid19".death AS d
+        JOIN "Covid19".vaccine AS v USING("location", "date")
+        WHERE d.continent IS NOT NULL
+        ORDER BY d.location, d.date;

+    SELECT "date", "location", new_cases, new_deaths, new_vaccinations, cumulative_vaccination, (cumulative_vaccination::NUMERIC/population::NUMERIC)*100 AS "percentage_vaccinated"
+    FROM cum_vacc
+    WHERE "location" = 'Brazil'
+    ORDER BY "date";

 </ol>
 <br>